 You heard it here first, guys.
 San Miguel is not just a delicious beer – it’s also a stunningly beautiful city located in the state of Guanajuato, Mexico, perfect for a gay romantic getaway.

 Founded in the early 16th century, San Miguel de Allende is dripping in history and culture.
 Many landmarks date back to periods of intense conflict, and the fact they’re still standing today is a testament to the will of the people.
 This is one UNESCO listed gem you need to check out!

 San Miguel has also become super popular with gay couples thanks to its draw as a romantic getaway and even as a wedding destination.
 The people are famous for being super friendly, religious but curious, and tolerant of everyone.
 So much so that gay owned businesses have flourished over the years, from artists, jewelry designers, painters, sculptors, and art galleries.

-This is why we love San Miguel and rate it as one of our absolute favourite gay cities in Mexico – a sort of cultural alternative to gay party town Puerto Vallarta!
+This is why we love San Miguel and rate it as one of our absolute favorite gay cities in Mexico – a sort of cultural alternative to gay party town Puerto Vallarta!
 Here is our gay travel guide to San Miguel de Allende to inspire you and help you plan your visit to the “Heart of Mexico”.